-3. Evaluate supply chain performance based on various financial and risk-based analysis; and reflect upon and evaluate the significance of identity politics on individual supply chain members as well as on supply chain from a system level.
+3. Evaluate supply chain performance based on financial and risk-based analyses, as well as reflect upon and evaluate the power and interdepence of individual firms within a supply chain.

 Education

 The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.
 Assessment for the course will be continuous and is carried throughout the different activities of the course.